-- · You are claiming an investment tax credit carryover or the EIC; or - You had an early disposition of property for which the investment tax credit was allowed in a prior year.
+- · You are claiming an ITC or EIC carryover; or - You had an early disposition of property for which the investment tax credit was allowed in a prior year.

-An estate or trust that divides among itself and its beneficiaries the EIC or addback of credit on early dispositions must submit Form IT-252 with Form IT-205, showing each beneficiary's share of the credit or addback of credit on early dispositions.
+An estate or trust that divides among itself and its beneficiaries the addback of credit on early dispositions must submit Form IT-252 with Form IT-205, showing each beneficiary's share of the addback of credit on early dispositions.

-A partnership must file Form IT-252 with Form IT-204 showing the partnership's total EIC or total early dispositions of qualified property.
+A partnership must file Form IT-252 with Form IT-204 showing the partnership's total early dispositions of qualified property.

 An S corporation does not file Form IT-252.
 It must file Form CT-44.
-If you are a shareholder in an S corporation that has made the election under Tax Law section 660, obtain your share of the corporation's EIC or addback of credit on early dispositions of qualified property from the S corporation.
+If you are a shareholder in an S corporation that has made the election under Tax Law section 660, obtain your share of the corporation's addback of credit on early dispositions of qualified property from the S corporation.